Services

 • Assessments of risk or learning/mental health needs for youth courts.

 Our team have experience in prison, probation, community, and hospital settings with adults and young people.
-Our team is highly trained in assessments such as SARN, Risk Matrix 2000, RSVP, SARA and HCR-20 v3 to name but a few tools.
-Dr Tully and her team are experts who will consider each case individually and use tools and assessments based on the needs of the case.
-Our team are highly experienced in writing parole reports in relation to life or indeterminate sentenced prisoners (IPP/ISPP) and prisoners who have been recalled, as well as being experienced in assessing people in relation to criminal law, immigration/deportation, and care proceedings.
+Our team is highly trained in risk assessments such as RSVPv2, SARAv3 and HCR-20v3, and personality and mental health assessments such as IPDE and SCID-5, to name but a few tools.
+Dr Tully and her team are experts who will consider each case individually and use tools and assessments based on the needs of the case; we do not adopt a 'one size fits all' approach.
+Our team members are highly experienced in writing parole reports in relation to life or indeterminate sentenced prisoners (IPP/ISPP) and prisoners who have been recalled, as well as being experienced in assessing people in relation to criminal law, immigration/deportation, and care proceedings.
+Each assessment is unique, and tailored to the case.

 Our psychologists are experienced in delivering training to psychologists as well as to multidisciplinary teams.
 Click here to view selected publications, which gives an indicator of some of our areas of expertise.

 We offer training events for professionals (click here) and we offer bespoke team training to meet your needs.
-Teaching and training can be offered to teams and groups on subjects including risk assessment, offence-paralleling behaviour, mental health awareness, and working with personality disordered offenders or those with intellectual or learning disabilities.
-We are regularly commissioned to deliver risk assessment training such as HCR-20v3 and RSVP training to teams in secure psychiatric services.
+Teaching and training can be offered to teams and groups on subjects including risk assessment, mental health awareness, and working with people with personality disorder/difficulties, or those with intellectual or learning disabilities.
+We are regularly commissioned to deliver risk assessment training such as HCR-20v3, SARAv3, SAPROF and RSVPv2 training to teams in secure psychiatric services for example.
 Please take a look at our dedicated website www.tullytraining.com

-Our training clients include various NHS trusts including high, medium and low secure services as well as community NHS services, Serco, G4S, HM Prisons and Probation Service (HMPPS), various local authorities, Cygnet Healthcare, Partnerships in Care, Priory Group, private children's residential service providers, psychologists and psychiatrists in private practice, and various solicitor firms.
+Our training clients include various NHS trusts including high, medium and low secure services as well as community NHS services, private and public sector prisons, various local authorities, private forensic / clinical healthcare providers and hospitals, private children's residential service providers, psychologists and psychiatrists in private practice, independent social work companies, and various solicitor firms.

 Bespoke training can be designed to meet the needs of the target group, and can be as interactive or didactic as the client wishes.
 Please get in touch with details of the nature of your needs by clicking here.

 We deliver bespoke consultancy to meet your needs.
-Examples include risk assessment of sexual offenders, risk management and working with personality disordered or learning disabled clients.
+Examples include risk assessment of sexual offenders, and case consultation.

 Research consultancy and supervision can be arranged on request.